 March 21, 2017

-Cook County Health & Hospitals System (CCHHS) is holding a two-day workshop with key agencies involved in the criminal justice system to develop a detailed map of where the gaps are in providing behavioral health services in Cook County.
+Cook County Health (CCH) is holding a two-day workshop with key agencies involved in the criminal justice system to develop a detailed map of where the gaps are in providing behavioral health services in Cook County.

 The ultimate goal is to identify potential opportunities for redirecting people with behavioral health issues to proper treatment, so that the unnecessary use of jails and prisons can be reduced.
 Behavioral health and criminal justice systems often collide, creating significant barriers to treatment and support services.